 The selection of Fulbright Scholars from Russia is a three‐stage process, as follows:

 Through an open competition for identifying and nominating applicants, Fulbright Commissions and the IIE Fulbright Office in Russia will recruit and organize the initial screening of applications in the applicant’s home country.
-The deadline for applications is May 11, 2020.
-Application materials will be subject to peer reviews then and candidates with the best projects will be interviewed personally at the end of May in Moscow.
-The Moscow office will notify applicants of their recommend or non‐recommend status following the in‐country review in late May.
+The deadline for applications is September 15, 2020.
+Application materials will be subject to peer reviews then and candidates with the best projects will be interviewed personally in Moscow.
+The Moscow office will notify applicants of their recommend or non‐recommend status following the in‐country review in late September.

 Candidates recommended for an award by the U.S. review committee must then be approved by the J. William Fulbright Foreign Scholarship Board (FFSB).
-IIE will notify Fulbright Commissions and IIE’s Fulbright Office in Russia of final selections by mid‐July 2020.
+IIE will notify Fulbright Commissions and IIE’s Fulbright Office in Russia of final selections in December 2020.